CURRENT CONDITIONS

 More information:

-PERMITTING: Refer to the recreation and permitting site for current permit dates, prices and limitations.
+PERMITTING: Washington Sno-Park Permit required as of Dec 1.
+Refer to the recreation and permitting site for current permit dates, prices and limitations.

 Leave No Trace: Climbers are required to utilize blue bags to pack out all human or pet waste, including toilet paper.